-- Get started with a digital referral program: It’s difficult to keep track of incentive payments, leads, and return on investment when relying on a pen and paper system.
+- Get started with a digital referral program: It’s difficult to keep track of incentive payments, leads, and return on investment when relying on a pen-and-paper system.
 Instead, find a digital referral platform that allows you to track your referral leads and see your results at a glance.

 Video is one of the most engaging methods of communication.
 Here are a few tips to help your team leverage video to the fullest.

 - Share video testimonials: Video testimonials can be a valuable form of social proof.
-With the help of an experienced videographer and an existing tenant willing to share their experience, your team will get quality content that you can share on social media and your website.
+With the help of an experienced videographer and an existing resident willing to share their experience, your team will get quality content that you can share on social media and your website.

-- Conduct virtual open houses: Many prospective tenants may live far away from your properties and want the option to schedule a virtual open house.
+- Conduct virtual open houses: Many prospective residents may live far away from your properties and want the option to schedule a virtual open house.
 With Birdeye’s easy-to-use Video Chat feature, you can easily start a video conversation.
 All your prospects will have to do is click a link.

 - Track reviews and surveys in one place: We strongly recommend property managers find a software system where they can track reviews and surveys in one place.
-The right platform will give your team a comprehensive view of tenant feedback.
+The right platform will give your team a comprehensive view of resident feedback.